Berks County Probate & Estate Administration Lawyer

 • Allegations of undue influence

-At Sager & Sager, we help clients resolve probate disputes efficiently while protecting their legal rights and financial interests.
+At Sager & Sager, we help clients resolve probate disputes efficiently while protecting their legal and financial interests.

-Common Challenges During Estate Administration
+Common Probate Challenges

-Common issues include:
+Common challenges include:

-• Missing or incomplete financial records
+• Missing financial records

 • Difficulty locating assets

-• Delays involving property sales
+• Delays in property sales

-• Tax and creditor issues
+• Tax concerns

-How Long Does Probate Take in Pennsylvania
+How Long Does Probate Take in Pennsylvania?

 Factors that may affect the timeline include:

-• Number and type of assets
+• Number of assets

 • Real estate transactions